giantswarm/retagger/README.md

 Images can be added by SHA or by pattern.
 It is preferable to use a SHA whenever possible as this avoids tagging unnecessary images and guarantees a certain known image.
 Patterns should be used when automation is in place to handle new images, and not simply used as a convenience.

+**Note:** Images in the `images.yaml` file need to be sorted alphabetically, otherwise CI will stay red!

 ### By SHA

 To add an image to the configuration file `images.yaml`, find out the SHA of the